nextflow-io/nextflow/docs/wave.md

 name is `foo.com/biocontainers/bwa:0.7.13--1`.

 :::{tip}
-When using a path prefix in target registry name, it will be pre-pended to the resulting container name.
-For example having `quay.io/biocontainers/bwa:0.7.13--1` as source container and `foo.com/bar` as build repository, the resulting container will be named `foo.com/bar/biocontainers/bwa:0.7.13--1`.
+When using a path prefix in the target registry name, it will be prepended to the resulting container name.
+For example, having `quay.io/biocontainers/bwa:0.7.13--1` as source container and `foo.com/bar` as build repository, the resulting container will be named `foo.com/bar/biocontainers/bwa:0.7.13--1`.
 :::